11 Incredible Things To Do At Naoshima & Teshima Art Islands In Japan

 One thing to note is, a lot of the galleries were closed on the island during the week, except the larger ones.
 If you want to visit them all, you’ll need to check the website and visit on weekends.

-I took this photo so you can see how much is closed during the week.
+I took this photo of the Teshima art island map so you can see how much is closed during the week.

-Chinchu Art Museum was created with the art pieces in mind in an underground space.
+Chichu Art Museum by Tadao Ando on Naoshima was built around the art pieces in an underground space.

-But we loved this island anyway.
-I loved seeing the beaches along the coast to the insanely amazing Banesse Suite galleries were just insane.
+But we loved Naoshima island anyway.
+I loved seeing the beaches along the coast like the Seven Beach to the insanely amazing Benesse Art Site galleries were just insane.

 The incredible piece by Walter De Maria at Chichu Art Museum.
 Source: Indagare.

-7. Can you hire bikes around both islands?
+8. Can you hire bikes around Naoshima island and Teshima island?

 If you’re not up for getting around the art islands on bikes, you can hire a car instead.
 We saw some on offer, but not as many as the bikes.
-If you want to walk around the islands, it will take you a long time to get around.
+If you want to walk around the islands, it will take you a long time to get around and really isn’t worth it unless you are staying for more than a night.

-Naoshima is much easier to get around as there are buses you can catch to the art galleries.
+Naoshima is much easier to get around as there are buses you can catch to the art galleries but we didn’t see any on Teshima Island.

 The actual reality of the famous yellow pumpkin by Japan’s Yayoi Kusama.